Ricoh named a Leader in 2024 IDC MarketScape for Worldwide Cloud Managed Print and Document Services Hardcopy

 - Geographic Footprint: "Ricoh offers an expanding pool of expertise with extensive global market coverage."

-- Global Alignment: "Ricoh aligns its cloud services portfolio across all regions, driven by global service needs and a goal to simplify and standardize the go-to-market approach."
+- Global Alignment: "Ricoh aligns its cloud services portfolio across all regions, driven by global service needs and a goal to simplify and standardise the go-to-market approach."

-A leading provider of digital workplace services and cloud-based solutions to more than 1.4 million customers worldwide, Ricoh brings technology and people together to solve challenges for organizations seeking to modernize their print infrastructures and accelerate digital transformation.
+A leading provider of digital workplace services and cloud-based solutions to more than 1.4 million customers worldwide, Ricoh brings technology and people together to solve challenges for organisations seeking to modernise their print infrastructures and accelerate digital transformation.

-For more information and to download an excerpt copy of the report, click here.
+For more information and to download an excerpt copy of the report, click here (PDF).

 About IDC MarketScape